Inference for Heteroskedastic PCA with Missing Data: Auxiliary lemmas: the approach based on HeteroPCA

-holds with probability exceeding $1-O((n+d)^{-10})$.
+as long as (\ref{eq:ce-CI-validity-inter-1}) holds with probability exceeding $1-O((n+d)^{-10})$.
 With the above calculations in mind, everything boils down to bounding the quantity $\Delta$ to the desired level.
 Towards this, we are in need of the following lemma.